IDEAS Staff & Partners

 IDEAS Graduate Assistant

-Marissa Reilly has recently joined the IDEAS Challenge Team as a Graduate Assistant.
-In her new role, she will be focusing on graphic design production and assisting with events and outreach for the 2017-18 year.
-Marissa is a first year Master of City Planning student at MIT's Department of Urban Studies and Planning and is focusing on City Design and Development.
+Marissa Reilly joined the PKG Center as a Graduate Assistant in Fall 2017.
+In her role, she focuses on supporting IDEAS teams and winners, producing graphic design, and assisting with events and outreach for the competition.
+Marissa is a second year Master of City Planning student at MIT's Department of Urban Studies and Planning and is focusing on City Design and Development.
 She's particularly interested in the shared economy and the intersection of new technologies and the built environment.
 Prior to MIT, Marissa held internships at a Boston-based architecture firm and a green design and build firm in Brooklyn, NY.
 Most recently, Marissa worked as an associate at a planning and design firm in Berkeley, California.
 During her time in California, she developed a passion for traversing the city by bike and looks forward to seeing what the winter cycling scene has in store for her.
 Marissa holds a BA in Urban Studies from Vassar College.